-We are a team made up of a veterinary pathologist, a veterinary pathology technician, and two histologists who are dedicated to helping you with your research project.
+We are a team made up of a veterinary pathologist, a veterinary pathology technician, Histology Manager, and Histotechnician who are dedicated to helping you with your research project.

-Brian Lagace is the veterinary pathology technician in Tufts Comparative Pathology Services.
-He has a Bachelor of Arts in Biology from Rhode Island College and is a Registered Laboratory Animal Technologist (RLATG) by the American Association for Laboratory Animal Science (AALAS) .
-He is a member of National AALAS and the New England branch of AALAS.
-He has worked with laboratory animals and transgenic mouse colonies since 2001.
+Jillian Onufrak is the veterinary pathology technician in Tufts Comparative Pathology Services.
+She has a Bachelor of Science in Biology from Emmanuel College and is a Registered Laboratory Animal Technician (RLAT) by the American Association for Laboratory Animal Science (AALAS) .
+Jillian provides tissue collection services and also operates our health monitoring programs, animal importation, and animal exports.

-Nathan Li is a Senior Histologist in the Tufts Animal Histology Core.
+Nathan Li is the Histology Manager of the Tufts Animal Histology Core.
 He has a Bachelor of Science in Biology with a minor in Chinese from University of Massachusetts Amherst.
-He is a certified histotechnologist, HTL(ASCP), working in the field of comparative pathology and research histology since 2008.
-Nathan is Assistant Laboratory Animal Technician (ALAT) certified by AALAS.
+He is a certified histotechnologist, HTL(ASCP) QIHC, working in the field of comparative pathology and research histology since 2008.
+Nathan has expertise in the histology of research animal tissues and can consult, troubleshoot, or provide histology services.
+Nathan is also Assistant Laboratory Animal Technician (ALAT) certified by AALAS.

 Terance Cheung is a histotechnician in the Tufts Animal Histology Core.
 He has a Bachelor of Science in Psychology from University of Massachusetts Boston and has been working in the histology field since 2021.